mmkuang/grayclhn.github.io/notes/reinhart-rogoff-thoughts.md

 author: Gray Calhoun
 ---

+(Update from February 6th, 2015: I've turned this post into a short paper, “[Causality in the Reinhart-Rogoff dataset, the plots thicken]({{ site.main }}/dl/calhoun-rr-graphics.pdf)”)

 I’ve linked to some of the debate over [Reinhart and Rogoff’s][RR] [suddenly suspect results on debt and economic growth] [umass] (the links are on my old blog, but you can find all the articles you want